Bayesian inference of vorticity in unbounded flow from limited pressure measurements: Introduction

 The last point to make is that the inference of a flow from pressure is often an ill-posed problem with multiple possible solutions, a common issue with inverse problems of partial differential equations.
 For example, we will find that there may be many candidate vortex systems that reasonably match the pressure sensor data, forming ridges or local maxima of likelihood, even if they are not the global maximum solution.
 As we will show, these situations arise most frequently when the number of sensors is less than or equal to the number of states, i.e., when the inverse problem is underdetermined to some degree.
 In these cases, we will find that adding even one additional sensor can address the underlying ill-posedness.

-However, there are many situations in which multiple solutions arise due to symmetries in the vortex-sensor arrangement.
-This is easy to see from a simple thought experiment, depicted in Figure~\ref{fig:vortex-schematic}(a): Suppose that we wish to estimate a single vortex from pressure sensors arranged in a straight line.
-A vortex on either side of this line of sensors will induce the same pressure on the sensors, and a vortex of either sign of strength will, as well.
-Thus, in this simple problem, there are four possible states that are indistinguishable from each other, and we would need more information about the circumstances of the problem to rule out three of them.
-Such symmetries arise commonly in the problems we will study in this paper.
+There will also be various symmetries that arise due to the vortex-sensor arrangement.
+In this paper, we will use techniques to mitigate the effect of these symmetries on the estimation task.
+However, multiple solutions may still arise even with such techniques, and we seek to explore this multiplicity thoroughly.
+Therefore, we adopt a solution strategy that explores all features of the likelihood function, including multiple maxima.
+We describe the probability-based formulation of the vortex estimation problem and our methodologies for revealing it in Section~\ref{sec:problem}.
+Then, we present results of various estimation exercises with this methodology in Section~\ref{sec:results}, and discuss the results and their generality in Section~\ref{sec:conclude}.